 PhD students are encouraged to investigate a specialized area in-depth while also gaining an informed appreciation of other core areas.
 They are trained in independent and team-based strategies to integrate these perspectives into research.
 Our PhD graduates are expected to further the development of these core areas, to lead in the design, initiation and management of effective change in health care, and to contribute to the education of future scholars in health policy and clinical practice.
 Graduates of the doctoral program go into academic, government, and corporate positions involving health services research and health policy.

 Recent dissertation topics that PhD students have worked on include:

 - Digital technology for health promotion among individuals with serious mental illness

 - Treatment decision making in multi-vessel coronary artery disease

 - Serious choices: Decision-making support for seriously ill patients at risk of death

 - Patient-centered communication about early abortion methods in the United States

 To learn more about the PhD curriculum and program structure, review our PhD Handbook.

 Applying for the PhD Program

-Full applications will be reviewed by the PhD Admissions Committee in February and qualified applicants will be invited for an interview with prospective faculty advisors and members of the Admissions Committee.
+Full applications will be reviewed by the PhD Admissions Committee and qualified applicants will be invited for an interview with prospective faculty advisors and members of the Admissions Committee.